Palks-Studio/vs-code-formatting-pack-lite/README.md

 ---

 A clean, ready-to-use setup for Visual Studio Code that keeps your files consistent, properly indented and organized — without relying on Prettier, external extensions, or custom scripts per project.
 This package contains the public preview version of the pack.
-The full version (with ready-to-use scripts: clean.py, convert.py, space.py, automation tasks, installation guide, demos…) is available on Gumroad, Itch or Ko-Fi.

 ## What this pack does: